 Rumble Down Under

-Heading to Australia in search of the lost Air Wave II, Green Lantern instead finds himself in battle with a strong-woman called Aurora, who seems to want nothing more than a good brawl!
+Heading to Australia in search of Air Wave, lost during the alien invasion, Green Lantern instead soon finds himself in battle with a strongwoman called Aurora, who seems to want nothing more than a good brawl!

 From Tom Kalmaku’s Green Lantern Casebook, May, 1986: